vilnars/WATT_bot/README.md

 To check another user's inventory, mention them in the command.
 For example, to check the inventory of Altcoin Cash, type `/inventory @Altcoin Cash#3471` in the chat.

-## Address
+## Register

 This command allows users to add their address to a database for use with other commands.
 To use it, type `/address <address>`.
-For example, to add a dead adress, type `/address 0x0000000000000000000000000000000000000000` in the chat.
+For example, to add a dead adress, type `/register 0x0000000000000000000000000000000000000000` in the chat.

 ## Balance